Meet BetterUp, the Silicon Valley startup where Prince Harry now works

-Prince Harry is now working for a company called BetterUp, a coaching platform for employers, as its Chief Impact Officer.
+Prince Harry is now working for a company called BetterUp, a coaching platform for employers, as its chief impact officer.
 He says joining BetterUp is an extension of his desire to help people lead more meaningful lives.

-But what exactly does BetterUp do?
+What exactly does BetterUp do?

 Founded in 2013, BetterUp aims to offer more people the opportunity to access expensive executive coaching that can help them be more productive and achieve personal goals.
-It combines individual one-on-one coaching with a series of educational resources and practice exercises to help people excel at work.
+It combines individualized one-on-one coaching with a series of educational resources and practice exercises to help people excel at work.
 To do that, the platform focuses on giving people tools for tackling their work, advocating for promotions, and offering advice on other aspects of their lives that may be inhibiting their growth at the office.
 This includes coaching on better eating habits and effective parenting.

 The upper echelons of management are usually the only ones with access to this kind of coaching, but BetterUp is trying to bring it to the corporate working masses.
 The company charges employers a monthly subscription fee per employee for access to the platform and its coaches.
-Clients include Airbnb, Google, Hilton, and Warner Brothers, and individuals can also sign up for the platform through a free trial.
+Clients include Airbnb, Google, Hilton, and Warner Media, and individuals can also sign up for the platform through a free trial.

 CEO Alexi Robichaux is heavily inspired by positive psychology and its guru Martin Seligman, who promotes the idea that people can be taught to better themselves and be more resilient in the face of failure (or trauma).
 Much of the training on BetterUp is focused on resilience training and mindfulness.
-It also pulls insight from evidence-based psychology like cognitive behavioral therapy, frequently used to minimize negative thinking.
+It also pulls insight from evidence-based psychology such as cognitive behavioral therapy, frequently used to minimize negative thinking.
 The platform uses a mix of professionals to administer this coaching, both certified executive coaches and therapists.

-Robichaux talks a lot about employing “science based” and “evidence based” coaching and BetterUp works with psychologists and psychiatrists to develop and oversee it coaching curriculum.
+Robichaux talks a lot about employing “science based” and “evidence based” coaching, and BetterUp works with psychologists and psychiatrists to develop and oversee its coaching curriculum.
 But there is a lot of debate over whether or not coaching is an effective practice and what exactly it can help people achieve.
-While there is a growing body of research that attempts to answer these questions and better define what coaching is, there is little consistency in how its deployed in the broader industry.
-Even positive psychology itself has received criticism: one paper calls out the research design as not well considered leading to a “poorly formed theory lacking unity and coherence.”
+While there is a growing body of research that attempts to answer these questions and better define what coaching is, there is little consistency in how it’s deployed in the broader industry.
+Even positive psychology itself has received criticism: One paper calls out the research design as not well considered, leading to a “poorly formed theory lacking unity and coherence.”

 But regardless of where the research sits, positive psychology is wildly popular, as is the coaching industry it has spawned.
-And, given the pandemic and the challenges it has wrought, no one would argue that workers don’t need all the help they can get.
+And, given the pandemic and the challenges it has brought, no one would argue that workers don’t need all the help they can get.

 To provide more evidence for its coaching’s benefits, Robichaux is collecting data on its users.
 “Historically, just put this in context, coaching has been a black box, right?” he says.
 “How do you know what’s a great coach?”